Fiji vs Rarotonga vs Samoa: Discover the Best Island to Pick for Your Holiday 2023

 I’ve been to Rarotonga three times already and would happily travel here again in future.
 There’s something about this island and the lovely locals that keeps you coming back!

 One of my favourite things to do is pop into the different hotels during happy hour, it’s a great way to explore the island.
+You will really be on island time in Rarotonga!

 Best things to do in Rarotonga